szabgab/perlmaven.com/sites/en/pages/what-is-a-text-file.md

 that can only handle ASCII characters, you will see lots of "garbage".
 That's because in UTF-8 some of the characters are represented by numbers that are "control characters" in ASCII.

-So to the casual viewer, the file would be indistinguishable from a <b>binary file</b>.
+So to the casual viewer, the file would be indistinguishable from a **binary file**.

 ## Binary file